 All this trouble will but prepare the world to realize that though men may plan and arrange ever so well and wisely, all their plans will prove futile as long as ignorance and selfishness are in the saddle and have the control.
 It will convince all that the only feasible way of correcting the difficulty is by the setting up of a strong and righteous government, which will subdue all classes, and enforce principles of righteousness, until gradually the stony-heartedness of men will, under favorable influences, give place to the original image of God.
-And this is just what God has promised to accomplish for all, by and through the Millennial Reign of Christ, which Jehovah introduces by the chastisements and lessons of this day of trouble.
-Ezek.
-11: 19; 36: 25, 36; Jer.
-31: 29-34; Zeph.
-3: 9; Psa.
-46: 8-10 fully foreseen and declared by the Lord, who foresaw that his laws and instructions would be disregarded by all but the few until experience and compulsion force obedience, yet all who realize the state of things coming should set themselves and their affairs in order accordingly.
+And this is just what God has promised to accomplish for all, by and through the Millennial Reign of Christ, which Jehovah introduces by the lessons of this trouble day.-Ezek.
+11:19; 36:25, 36; Jer.
+31:29-34; Zeph.
+3:9; Psa.
+46:8-10.

+Though this day of trouble comes as a natural and unavoidable result of man's fallen, selfish condition, and was fully foreseen and declared by the Lord, who foresaw that his laws and instructions would be disregarded by all but the few until experience and compulsion force obedience, yet all who realize the state of things coming should set themselves and their affairs in order accordingly.
 Thus we say to all the meek-the humble of the world, as well as the body of Christ: Seek ye the Lord, ye meek of the earth which have wrought his judgment [his will]; seek righteousness; seek meekness, that ye may be partially hidden in the day of the Lord's anger.
 (Zeph.
-2: 3) None will entirely escape the trouble, but those seeking righteousness and rejoicing in meekness will have many advantages over others.
+2:3.)
+None will entirely escape the trouble, but those seeking righteousness and rejoicing in meekness will have many advantages over others.
 Their manner of life, their habits of thought and action, as well as their sympathies for the right, which will enable them to grasp the situation of affairs, and also to appreciate the Bible account of this trouble and its outcome, will all conspire to make them suffer less than others-especially from harassing fears and forebodings.